 A visit to Mae Ra Ma Luang refugee camp on the border of Thailand and Burma is certainly not enough to capture its twenty-seven years of existence, but we hope to share a glimpse into the everyday life of living & loving that takes place here.
-With a special permit authorized by the Thai government and the Karen Refugee Committee, and with gratitude to our medical partner Burma Children Medical Fund (BCMF) who helped us make this journey possible, and the Malteser International staff who help to run the refugee camp, we set out this week to meet our Watsi patients who are living at Mae Ra Ma Luang.
+With a special permit authorized by the Thai government and the Karen Refugee Committee, and with gratitude to our medical partner Burma Children Medical Fund (BCMF) who helped us make this journey possible, and the Malteser International staff who help to run the refugee camp, we set out to meet our Watsi patients who are living at Mae Ra Ma Luang.

 "It's not easy to experience the unfamiliar, the unnamed.
 We say, 'If I hadn't seen it with my own eyes, I wouldn't have believed it,' but the phrase really should be, 'If I hadn't believed it with all my heart, I wouldn't have seen it.'" -Edmond Carpenter, Anthropologist